radareorg/radare2/README.md

 # Update

-To update Radare2 system wide you don't need to uninstall or pull, just re-run:
+To update Radare2 system-wide, you don't need to uninstall or pull.
+Just re-run:

 	$ sys/install.sh